-Trentino Alto Adige is a fantastic region especially from a landscape and rural point of view and is, therefore, the ideal destination for a holiday dedicated to sport, culture, food, and wine.
+Trentino Alto Adige is a fantastic region, especially from a landscape and rural point of view.
+It is, therefore, the ideal destination for a holiday dedicated to sport, culture, food, and wine.
 Furthermore, in Trentino Alto Adige there are many facilities equipped with a spa and relaxation area.

 Here are the most important places to visit in Trentino Alto Adige (South Tyrol)